Tim-Sa/irt_test/README.md

 # irt_test
-App for obtaining estimates using the IRT model
+Package for calc difficult of test tasks and ability of test subjects by Rasch model (IRT 0).